 70% of online businesses will fail due to bad UX.

-65% of website visitors would refuse to fill a form if it asked for too much personal info.
+65% of website visitors would refuse to fill out a form if it asked for too much personal info.

 Only 55% of companies conduct UX testing.